sigoden/llm-functions/docs/agent.md

     description: This is a bar with default value
     default: val
 ```
+> For sensitive information such as api_key, client_id, client_secret, and token, it's recommended to use environment variables instead of agent variables.

 When use define variables, please avoid these built-in variables: